 Choctaw Fresh Produce has several outreach methods for getting their produce to tribal members.
 Their Mobile Market “farm stand on wheels” can bring a portable farmers market to communities throughout the reservation.
 It also makes visits to schools to explain where food comes from and how to eat nutritiously.

 School groups are invited to Choctaw Fresh Produces five locations to see first hand how food is grown, and kids are invited to get their hands dirty and help harvest food and enjoy what they’ve picked.
 The TSA (Tribally Supported Agriculture) sells memberships to tribal members who receive boxes of fresh produce.
 For every 25 boxes sold, 25 are donated to elders.

 “Every Friday our elders get their boxes,” Snow says.
 “They say it's like Christmas because they never know what they’ll get.”

 Choctaw Fresh Produce also has a Farm Shop at their Choctaw location, where on certain days customers can pick their own food right from the earth.

-With the new W.K.
-Kellogg Foundation grant, Snow says Choctaw Fresh Produce can work toward adding to its 8 full-time employees, and expand the farming operation to near Pearl River Resort itself.
+With funding from a W.K.
+Kellogg Foundation grant, Choctaw Fresh Produce is working to expand its farming operation near Pearl River Resort itself.